-Coveros leaders share some about the services we offer, how we differentiate ourselves from other firms, and what’s next on the horizon for the organization.
+Coveros leaders share about the services we offer, how we differentiate ourselves from other firms, and what’s next on the horizon for the organization.

 Q: What does Coveros specialize in?

-Jeff Payne: Agile engineering.
-We help organizations transition to agile by designing, building, testing, delivering, securing, and managing their applications using agile methods.
+Jeff Payne: Agile and DevOps engineering.
+We help organizations improve software by designing, building, testing, delivering, securing, and managing their applications using agile and DevOps engineering.

 Q: Tell us what you mean by “agile and DevOps engineering.”